LukeMcHugh12QPR/LukeMcHugh12/2017-12-05-Copy-of-blog-post-3.md

   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To make more working sprites and to make more function for the aliens.</td>
+    <td>To make more working sprites and to make more functions for the aliens.</td>
   </tr>
   <tr>
     <td>Did I reach my target? </td>